-- Through the curriculum e.g. RE, PSHE, Worship, ICT and at all other appropriate times, teach the children how to be good citizens who are not involved in bullying of any form and follow the Christian core values
+- Through the curriculum e.g. RE, PSHE, SMSC, Worship, ICT and at all other appropriate times, teach the children how to be good citizens who are not involved in bullying of any form and to follow the Christian core values

+- Through a carefully planned programme of work and with the help of outside agencies, where appropriate, children will learn about bullying and cyber-bullying and how to prevent and deal with it.

 - Act as role models to the children

 - Endeavour to be vigilant at all times

 - Take all incidents seriously

 - Listen to what pupils have to say

 - Support the child in crisis

 - Promise to help and act on it

-- Inform the pupil that they may have to speak to someone else
+- Inform the pupil that they may have to speak to someone else and that it can't be a secret

 - Act in what they consider to be the best interests of the pupils

 - Be consistent and fair

-- Keep written records of all incidents
+- Keep written records of incidents on CPOMS

 - Keep pupils informed of what is happening

 - Refer to other staff or Headteacher as appropriate

-- Through a carefully planned programme of work and with the help of outside agencies, where

-appropriate, children will learn about bullying and cyber-bullying and how to prevent and deal with it.